Table of Contents:

 - Open the MyoVision software and go to the File menu, select Restore Exams.

-- A warning will pop-up notifying you know that restoring a backup will erase your current database and replace it with the database inside of the backup.
+- A warning will pop-up notifying you that restoring a backup will erase your current database and replace it with the database inside of the backup.
 Click OK if you wish to continue.

 - In the window that opens, navigate to the location where your backup is saved.
 Select the backup file, then click Open.